-The EC announced they are conducting several inquiries that will look into possible illegal state aid for the Liga giants and five other clubs in Spain
+The EC announced they are conducting several inquiries that will look into possible illegal state aid for Barca, Madrid and five other clubs in Spain

 Fellow Liga sides Valencia, Athletic Bilbao, Osasuna and Elche, as well as Segunda Division outfit Hercules, are also under the spotlight as the Commission attempts to establish whether state aid received by the clubs complies with regulations set by the European Union.

 A statement on the body's website read: "The European Commission has opened three distinct in-depth investigations to verify whether various public support measures in favour of certain Spanish professional football clubs are in line with EU state aid rules.